The Human Truth Foundation

 q=189.

-Armenia ranks 23rd in the world when it comes to the year from which women could participate in democracy.
+When it comes to the year from which women could participate in democracy, Armenia is 23rd in the world.

 Women now have equal rights in the vast majority of countries across the world.
 Although academic literature oftens talks of when a country "grants women the right to vote", this enforces a backwards way of thinking.
 Women always had the right to vote, however, they were frequently denied that right.
 The opposition to women's ability to vote in equality with man was most consistently and powerfully opposed by the Catholic Church, other Christian organisations, Islamic authorities and some other religious and secular traditionalists.